 The private key file is downloaded to your machine.
 You can move it to another location.
 Keep the key file secure.

-Create a user account for the proxy
+3. Create the user account for the proxy

 For help with creating a user account, see Creating a user.